 Also, put your target keyword in the Google search to see what kind of articles are currently ranking.
 This is part of the research and will help you understand what kind of article Google think is better for such queries.

 You may notice some pattern in the search result.
 For example, certain queries will only show listicles as shown in below screenshot:

-Step 3- Find the idle Length of the article
+Step 3- Find the ideal Length of the article

-Use a SEMrush writing assistant to identify what is the idle word limit you should have to increase your chance for ranking on the first page.
+Use a SEMrush writing assistant to identify what is the ideal word limit you should have to increase your chance for ranking on the first page.